 So if you’re struggling with painful breastfeeding and wondering if you might have thrush, this post is for you.
-And if you KNOW you’ve got thrush or baby does and you’re wondering what to do – it’s for you too.

 We took months and treatment and a complete diet change to get rid of thrush for good.
 Let’s hope it’s a little easier for you.

 Note: I’m not a health care professional and this is not medical advice.
 If you think you or your baby have thrush, see your healthcare provider ASAP.

 This post contains affiliate links, which means that I receive a commission, at no extra cost to you, when you purchase from my link.
 You can read our full disclosure policy here.